-Nur Syahirah Hamdan, Mas Haslinda Mohamad, Aduwati sali
+Nur Syahirah Binti Hamdan, Mas Haslinda Binti Mohamad, Aduwati Binti Sali

-This paper analyzed the frequency spectrum in the ISM band and identified spectrum holes to be used for transmission by the secondary users.
-By measuring the spectrum using Universal Software Radio Peripheral (USRP) devices, this work employed a realistic approach.
+The spectrum frequency in the wireless communication industry is getting great attention due to the internet of things (IoT) technology's growth.
+However, the radio spectrum's frequency band use is limited because the primary user for specific services can cause spectrum interference as multiple users use the same spectrum frequency.
+Meanwhile, at each spectrum frequency, the number of users and utilization time are distinct.
+These will create vacancies for spectrum frequency assigned to the primary user.
+A new alternative in using the cognitive radio (CR) spectrum is accessible to these vacancies.
+This paper analyzed the frequency spectrum in the industrial, scientific and medical (ISM) band and identified spectrum holes for transmission by the secondary users.
+This work employed a realistic approach by measuring the spectrum using Universal Software Radio Peripheral (USRP) devices.
 Thus, the spectrum holes in the frequency spectrum had distinguished by using an energy detection technique.
-In the energy detection technique, the threshold energy level is set and then compare with the energy detector output to identify the existence of the primary user (PU).
-The result indicates that 0.61% of spectrum holes have been detected in the 2.43 GHz to 2.44 GHz range.
-This range is sufficient for home appliances, RF peripherals and Bluetooth devices.
+In the energy detection technique, the threshold energy level is set and then compared with the energy detector output to identify the primary user's existence (PU).
+The result indicates that 0.61% of spectrum holes have been detected in the 2.43-2.44 GHz range.
+This range is sufficient for home appliances, radio frequency peripherals (RF), and bluetooth devices.